ans-group/docs.ukfast.co.uk/source/security/dirtycow.md

 ### Debian/Ubuntu

-If you're on a Debian or Ubuntu based distribution, the redhat script won't work, but you can find your kernel version with the following version:
+If you're on a Debian or Ubuntu based distribution, the Red Hat script won't work, but you can find your kernel version with the following version:

 ```bash